zvone187/StandupSync/SLACK_UPDATE_COMMAND.md

 ### The Concept

-When you use `/standup-update` today, the update is added to **tomorrow's standup** under "Today Plan".
+When you use `/standup-update` today, the update is added to **tomorrow's standup** under "What you worked on yesterday".

-**Tomorrow**, when you submit your standup:
-- Today's updates become "Yesterday Work" (what you accomplished)
-- You add new items to "Today Plan" (what you'll do)
+This allows you to build up tomorrow's standup throughout the day, capturing work as you complete it.

 ### Example Timeline